 Searching and applying for internships

-To view and apply to positions that are both part of the Hub's Internship program and outside it, please visit the LSA Opportunity Network.
+To view and apply to positions that are both part of the Hub's Internship program and outside it, please visit LSA Engage.

-The LSA Opportunity Network is an online resource for LSA undergraduate students who are searching for internships, jobs, and volunteer opportunities.
-The Network provides access to both Hub sponsored and non-Hub sponsored internship and job opportunities.
+LSA Engage is an online resource for LSA undergraduate students who are searching for internships, jobs, and volunteer opportunities.
+LSA Engage provides access to both Hub sponsored and non-Hub sponsored internship and job opportunities.
 Alums and employers across the world post positions there in an effort to seek talented and hard-working LSA students like you.

-The opportunities posted on the LSA Opportunity Network are from employers seeking students pursuing a liberal arts education.
+The opportunities posted on LSA Engage are from employers seeking students pursuing a liberal arts education.
 It provides a centralized location to search and apply for positions, get in contact with employers, and access internships designed specifically for LSA students through the Hub Internship Program.
-Students can also use the Network to register for Hub events.
+Students can also use LSA Engage to register for Hub events.

 How do I browse and apply for positions?